selgesel/godot3-third-person-controller/README.md

 # Godot Third Person Player Controller
 Yet another third person player controller implementation for Godot.

-I keep adding stuff to this repository, and I make sure that the master branch is stable, and contains the latest features.
+I keep adding stuff to this repository, and I make sure that the master branch is stable and up-to-date.

 If you're interested in the timeline of features see [CHANGELOG.md](./CHANGELOG.md)

+You can also see the [Releases](https://github.com/selgesel/godot-third-person-controller/releases) page for the individual releases.

 ![Screenshot](./screenshot.jpg)